 - Books that are just published are sometimes difficult to obtain.
 Same goes for popular books, and DVD's of popular films and TV shows.

 - On average, a book, DVD, CD, or microfilm takes 10 days to arrive here from the moment you make your request.
 Sometimes we are able to obtain an item quicker, but keep in mind, we borrow items from all over the country and the world.

-- In addition to the title of the article, we need journal title and author.
-(Volume, issue number, and year are helpful as well.)
+- Fill out the Request Form as completely as possible.
+In addition to the title of the article, we need journal title and author.
+The volume, issue number, pages, and year are extremely helpful.
 If you can't find any of those things, but you have the article title, you can paste the article's title into Google.
 Typically the first result will be the journal's website, i.e.: http://link.springer.com/article/10.1007%2Fs10841-012-9543-7

-- Don't trunicate journal titles, i.e. "J.of Bus.
+- Don't truncate journal titles, i.e. "J.of Bus.
 Res." for "Journal of Business Research."

-- Once your article arrives, we wil upload it your ILLiad account.
-You can login and download or print the article for 30 days.
+- Once your article arrives, we will upload it to your ILLiad account.
+You can login and download to save or print the article for up to 30 days.

-- To request a renewal, login to your account, click on "Checked Out Items" on the left hand side of the screen.
-Then click the transaction number of the item you wish to renew.
-You're only allowed to renew an item once.
-If you still need something and want to renew a second time, contact me at email@example.com, or (402) 554-3209 and I'll try to get your items renewed.
+- To request a renewal, login to your account.
+Under "Checked Out Items" on the home page or Main Menu, find the title you wish to renew and click the RENEW button.
+You're only allowed to renew an item once from your account.
+For additional renewals, email ILL staff at firstname.lastname@example.org and we'll try to get your items renewed for you.
+Be sure to include the TN# and title.
 Keep in mind, many libraries do not allow multiple renewals.

-- If a library wants to charge us for a loan or an article, we will give you an opportunity to cancel the request before we receive the material.
-Faculty will be notified when they have reached a $500.00 per semester limit and will then be given the opportunity to pay for requests from departmental funds or personal accounts.
+- Faculty will be notified when they have reached a $200.00 per semester limit and will then be given the opportunity to pay for requests from departmental funds or personal accounts.